 Kruger National Park is now one of the largest game reserves in Africa.
 You’ll find this wildlife paradise in the northeast of South Africa extending 360km from north to south and 65km east to west.

 There are ten entry gates into Kruger National Park and the best one for you depends on where you are arriving from and where you intend to begin your Kruger self-drive itinerary.

-The most southern gate is Malelane Gate which is about 4.5 to 5 hours drive (about 400km) from Johannesburg on the N4 via Nelspruit.
+The southern gate is Malelane Gate which is about a 4.5 to 5 hours drive (about 400km) from Johannesburg on the N4 via Nelspruit.

 The other gates throughout Kruger are;

 - Crocodile Bridge,